kindspirit/PromiseXHR/README.md

 The data parameter can be a string, an object containing name-value pairs (which will be urlencoded and converted to a string), or anything supported by <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send">xhr.send()</a>.

 The headers parameter if provided must be an object containing name-value pairs containing only US-ASCII characters.
-Header keys are converted to lowercase.
+Header keys are converted to uppercase.

 The timeout parameter must be a number containing the number of milliseconds before the promise is rejected and xhr.abort() is called.
 The default is 0 (no timeout).